destroyerdust/DestroyerBot/README.md

 - Per-guild configuration with local JSON storage
 - Role-based access control for any command
-- 4 admin commands for managing permissions (requires `Manage Server`)
+- 6 admin commands for managing permissions and logging (requires `Manage Server`)
 - Autocomplete support for easy command selection
 - Guild-only admin commands (cannot be used in DMs)